behnamnkp/Deep-MTS-LSTM/README.md

 # Covid-19-Prediction

-# MTS-LSTM: Spatio-temporal Prediction of the COVID-19Pandemic in US Counties: Modeling with A DeepLSTM Neural Network
+# MTS-LSTM: Spatio-temporal Prediction of the COVID-19 Pandemic in US Counties: Modeling with A DeepLSTM Neural Network
 MTS-LSTM is a deep learning model based on long short term memory to predict dynamics of new cases and deaths for contagious diseases (e.g., Covid-19) with the following features:

 - The model is a multi-variate LSTM-based neural network with mobility.